 Coverage may also be limited to the age of the insured which is usually age 65.
 The rider would have to lapse or be converted should the insured die before the child attains the maximum age specified in the policy.

-Most of these riders come with a conversion option which allows you or the child to convert the policy to a permanent policy.
+Most of these riders come with a conversion option that allows you or the child to convert the policy to a permanent life insurance policy.

 The form of permanent insurance would be dependent on what the company offers but they are usually a Whole Life or Universal Life policy.

-Most life insurance with a children’s term rider allow you to increase the permanent life coverage by as much as 5X the face value coverage of the rider.
+Most life insurance with a children’s term rider allows you to increase the permanent life coverage by as much as 5X the face value coverage of the rider.

-If you have $20,000 worth of coverage on your child term rider, you could convert and increase coverage to as much as $100,000 in permanent insurance.
+If you have $20,000 worth of coverage on your child term rider, you could convert and increase coverage to as much as $100,000 in permanent whole life insurance.

 The term rider can be converted without any medical questions and does not require a medical exam.
 If your child has a serious pre-existing condition or develops one later on, they can continue to have life insurance coverage for their lifetime when the rider is converted.

-Buying a Term Children’s Rider for a Child with a Disability
+Buying Child Rider Life Insurance for a Child with a Disability

 As many as 18% of all children born in the U.S. have a disability.
 When you go to buy a children’s term rider many insurers may underwrite the policy.